jobbo90/mangro_mud3/README.md

 map indicating which pixels fall within a certain range.

 Requirements for running:
-A landsat folder (as downloaded from USGS) containing the spectral bands functions.R processing_landsat8_cleaned
+- A landsat folder (as downloaded from USGS) containing the spectral bands NOT AVAILABLE a.t.m.
+- functions.R
+- processing_landsat8_cleaned

 Requirements:
 Rstudio (version 3.6)